EDAO-Project/Jazero/README.md

 ## Working with Calypso
-[Here will be some instructions on using the CDLC driver and maybe also the API if we build that]
+[Here will be some instructions on using the CDLC driver and maybe also the API if we build that] [Describe how to populate with tables and how to insert embeddings]

 ## Setting Up Calypso in an IDE
 Most of the components in Calypso are dependent on the `communication` module.